 As ever, we continue our regular focus on the four operations (+, -, ÷ and x) during our ‘4 a Day’ morning maths activities that the children complete when they enter class.
 This is such a pivotal area of mathematics and understanding of these is continually reinforced over the year.
 These activities are self-marked but checked regularly by the teacher.

 Reading and Planners

 We expect everyone to read from their school reading book regularly – a minimum of three times per week.
 Also, please make sure that you update your planner when you have read.
 This includes personal texts such as non-fiction and magazines.
-Children are expected to record the amount of times they have read every Monday morning on our class English display.

 We will spend some time at the end of each week reflecting on what you have achieved and setting a new target for the following week.
 Planners are to be signed by parents/carers for every Monday.

 Parents/carers – In order to develop your child’s understanding of their reading, it is advised that children are asked questions about their book.
 In the back of their planners is a list of questions that you can ask your child in order to help develop their comprehension skills.
 If you require any further questions, please don’t hesitate to ask.